Eight Forest Lane

 Instructions

-• Line the bottom and sides of an 8-inch square baking pan with baking paper.
-Set aside.
+• Line the base and sides of an 20cm (8 inch) square baking pan with baking paper, leaving some overhanging so you can lift the bars out later.

-• In a small saucepan over medium heat or in a microwave safe bowl, melt the peanut butter, honey, and 2 tablespoons coconut oil together.
-Mix until creamy and then pour into the dry ingredients.
-Using a spatula, mix until everything is combined.
+• In a small saucepan over medium heat, or in the microwave in 20 second bursts, melt the peanut butter, honey and 2 tablespoons of coconut oil until smooth.
+Pour over the dry ingredients and mix until well combined.
+The mixture will be sticky.

-• Transfer mixture to prepared pan and using the back of a spatula, press firmly to compact.
-Refrigerate for at least 1 hour until set.
+• Press the mixture firmly into the prepared pan with the back of a spatula.
+Refrigerate for at least 1 hour, until set.

-• Melt the chocolate with the extra teaspoon of coconut oil in the microwave in 30 second bursts until drizzly in consistency.
+• Melt the dark chocolate with the extra 1 teaspoon of coconut oil in the microwave in 30 second bursts until drizzly.
+Lift the slab from the pan, slice into bars, drizzle with the chocolate and let it set before storing.

 Notes